eeriespace/eeriespace.github.io/_posts/2020-03-28-play-report-capture-the-thief-of-the-resurrection-gem.md

-There are many people walking around this day, however may of them are heading to the private meeting that the Orders are having, so Lana is able to speak with **Rosa A. Cunningham** a Salvadorean adept that is an expert of the astral.
+There are many people walking around this day, however may of them are heading to the private meeting that the Orders are having, so Lana is able to speak with **Rosa A. Cunningham**, a Salvadorean adept that is an expert of the astral.
 Lana doesn't know much about the astral, but Rosa explains all about it to Lana and her enthusiasm is well received.
 She gives her her phone number. ``CHA test`` ``+50 favour with Causa Scientiae``